 Natural enemies of insect pests fall into three categories: general predatory insects, parasitic insects, and insect pathogens (fungi, bacteria, viruses, or nematodes).

 Predatory insects are usually much larger than their prey.
 They are generally voracious feeders that kill and eat a wide variety of insects as they grow and reproduce.
 Ground beetles, minute pirate bugs, lacewings, and ladybeetles are examples of predatory insects.

 Most predators are fairly mobile and can search for their prey.
 Many predators are active in both their immature larval or nymph stage as well as adults.
-You and your scout will learn to recognize common predatory insects in both their immature and adult stages.

 When scouting for this type of biological control activity, you will look for signs of the parasitized pest rather than the parasite itself.
-Binodoxys communis is an example of an aphid parasite.

 Natural Enemies and Insecticides